CLSherrod/clsherrod.github.io/_pages/Work.md

 ## Courses

-_Where ideas become practice_
+**Where ideas become lived experience**

 Some ideas need more space than an essay allows.

+I create courses slowly and intentionally — not to add more information, but to help you make practical changes in how you live.
+They are self-paced, quiet by design, and meant to be returned to over time rather than rushed through.

-The courses I create are quiet, self-paced, and designed to be lived with — not rushed through.
-They aren’t about fixing yourself or optimizing your life.
-They’re about slowing down, paying attention, and building habits that support a more grounded way of living.
+The work is not about fixing yourself or optimizing your life.
+It’s about reducing what interferes with clarity, energy, and attention so you can live more deliberately.

+### _Unplug: The EMF Reset_

-The **Living a Fulfilling Life** course sits at the center of this work.
-It reflects everything I’ve learned about clarity, attention, and designing a life that actually fits.
+This course sits at the center of that work.

+It offers a calm, grounded approach to reducing unnecessary technological and environmental stress while still living in the modern world.
+The focus is practical: small adjustments that support better sleep, clearer thinking, and a more sustainable daily rhythm.

+You move at your own pace.
+Nothing expires.
+Nothing pushes you.

+The goal isn’t transformation.
+It’s relief — and a way of living that holds up over time.

 → **View courses**
 [https://christophersherrod.com/courses/](https://christophersherrod.com/courses/)